circleference/QuizUpRemake/README.md

 The problem is that the file is over 5 MB, so i decided to upload it at Github.

+# How to package

+TurboWarp Packager is the packager i use, so i will show you how to compile this project properly.

+Go to https://packager.turbowarp.org/ and load the .sb3 file of the game.

+After that, download turbowarp-packager-settings.json

+Then, scroll down on the packager site and click "Import settings", and select the file you downloaded

+It is recommended to follow the steps below for a stable performance:

+- Keep Turbo mode off. (required)
+- Keep the framerate over 30. (recommended)
+- Keep High Quality Pen on. (recommended but not needed)
+- Keep size settings to default. (recommended)
+- Keep Special cloud features on. (required)
+- Keep "Start project automatically instead of showing a big green flag" off (recommended)
+- Keep "Enable Compiler" on. (recommended but not needed)

 # Devlog

 v0.0.1-alpha - First version uploaded.
 Nothing else.